julioarhernandez/purevanity/src/_includes/service-pages/dermal.md

    Alternatives to Dermal Fillers
 </h3>
 <p class="services-details-two__text-2">
-   For those seeking non-invasive cosmetic enhancements but looking for alternatives to dermal fillers, options such as Botox, microneedling, or PDO threads may be suitable.
-Botox works by temporarily relaxing facial muscles to reduce dynamic wrinkles, while microneedling stimulates collagen production to improve skin texture.
+   For those seeking non-invasive cosmetic enhancements but looking for alternatives to dermal fillers, options such as Botox®, microneedling, or PDO threads may be suitable.
+Botox® works by temporarily relaxing facial muscles to reduce dynamic wrinkles, while microneedling stimulates collagen production to improve skin texture.
 PDO threads provide a subtle lifting effect by threading dissolvable sutures under the skin.
 Each treatment targets different concerns, and a consultation with a qualified provider will help determine the best option for your goals.
 </p>